Hulkoti

-Hulkoti gram panchayat (GP) in Gadag district has been ranked joint first in the Mission Antyodaya 2020 national survey conducted by the central rural development and panchayat raj ministry.
-This village of 11,794 residents is about 390km from Bengaluru and shares the top spot with Sulthanpur and Yelkurthi, both in Telangana.
+Hulkoti gram panchayat (GP) in Gadag district has been ranked joint first in the Mission Antyodaya 2020.
+National survey conducted by the central rural development and panchayat raj ministry.
+This village of 11,794 residents is about 390 km from Bengaluru and shares the top spot with Sulthanpur and Yelkurthi, both in Telangana.
+It's also a model for other GPs in implementing government schemes and utilising funds effectively.